TLeafWolf/C-_Group_Project/README.md

 use arrays for item sizes and pizza types as options after base option is picked and use the price associated with the item and its size. (done By Teresa)

-connect the menu files to main and replace or move any code to whatever files they need to go in
+connect the menu files to main and replace or move any code to whatever files they need to go in.

-connect the order files to main and replace or move any code to whatever files they need to go in
+connect the order files to main and replace or move any code to whatever files they need to go in.

 ## A working application using at least two classes (25 points).